 Surprising Hilarity – This movie doesn’t just have a few funny moments like every other MCU film; it’s genuinely hilarious.
 When Marvel announced that Awkwafina and comedian Ronny Chieng were joining Simu Liu in the film, many wondered if this was simply a case of a studio casting as many well known Asian actors as possible.
 Instead, it looks to have been a very intentional casting decision to surround the martial arts action with high level comedy.
 Liu, who was previously best known for his role as Jung in the hit Canadian sitcom Kim’s Convenience, is no stranger to comedy, and he carries the light moments well.
 He’s mastered the dismayed look with a furrowed brow.
 Awkwafina hits the comedic beats perfectly nearly every time, and gives the audience a voice in a consistently funny way.
 Chieng has a brief but memorable part in the film, highlighted by the laugh out loud moment when he starts speaking Mandarin to Shang-Chi and Katy, and fluidly switches to English, declaring “I speak ABC (American Born Chinese)!”
 Yet another authentic Asian American moment delivered with humor.

 Hong Kong Style Comes to the MCU – It’s a testament to the other areas of strength in Shang-Chi that the martial arts action, which is exceptional, almost takes a back seat.
 Between films like Black Panther and Captain America: The Winter Soldier, the MCU regularly does action well.
-However, Shang-Chi takes the fight sequences to another level, seamlessly blending MCU action with Hong Kong style martial arts, thanks in large part to stunt coordinator Brad Allan and the Jackie Chan Stunt Team.
+However, Shang-Chi takes the fight sequences to another level, seamlessly blending MCU action with Hong Kong style martial arts, thanks in large part to late stunt coordinator Brad Allan and the Jackie Chan Stunt Team.
 Allan, who recently passed away suddenly, was the first non-Asian member of the the Jackie Chan Stunt Team and Chan’s protege.
 He helped to ensure that the fight scenes and stunts in Shang-Chi stand apart from Marvel’s already high level of action.
 The fight between Shang-Chi and Razor Fist on the San Francisco bus, and the high wire act on the massive neon skyscraper in Macau, stand up to any action sequence in the MCU.
 Simu Liu has a strong background in parkour and it’s clear that the filmmakers properly leveraged his strengths.

 Shang-Chi’s electric action is perhaps best embodied by one of the film’s coolest characters, the Death Dealer.
 After months of mystery, it was finally revealed that the Death Dealer is played by martial arts phenom Andy Le of Martial Club.
 Le made a name for himself over the last decade with viral videos displaying jaw-dropping martial arts stunts, and his Death Dealer is a kinetic jolt of energy in every scene he’s in.